 1. Set Your Family and Business Goals—I believe the first step to achieving anything important is to begin by identifying your goals.
-If you have not already done so, pull out a pad of paper and write down your career, marriage and family goals.
+If you have not already done so, pull out a pad of paper and write down your career, marriage, and family goals.

-2. Get The Support From Your Spouse—The only way you are going to achieve these goals is with the support of your spouse.
-Just as it would be unwise to think you can build a successful business without the support of your business partner, you won’t build a successful marriage, family life and career without the support of your spouse.
+2. Get Support From Your Spouse—The only way you are going to achieve these goals is with the support of your spouse.
+Just as it would be unwise to think you can build a successful business without the support of your business partner, you won’t build a successful marriage, family life, and career without the support of your spouse.

 3. Create Blocks of Time For Work and Family—One of the first things my wife and I did when we got married was to put together a work and family schedule.
-What started out 25 years ago as a simple schedule where we blocked out time for my career and for us to be together has transitioned to a plan for our entire family.
+What started out years ago as a simple schedule where we blocked out time for my career and for us to be together has transitioned into a plan for our entire family.
 We delineate blocks of time to spend time with each of the children and together as a family.
 This one tip has made a HUGE difference in my life.

-4. Review Schedule with Family—After you and your spouse have negotiated the blocks of time you will allocate for your career, spend together and be with your children, then review the schedule with your children and get their buy-in.
+4. Review Schedule with Family—After you and your spouse have negotiated the blocks of time you will allocate for your career, spend together, and be with your children, then review the schedule with your children and get their buy-in.
 After you have discussed the schedule, establish the boundaries highlighted in the next three tips.

-5. Make Sure Your Work Time is Respected—During the blocks of time you have allocated to work, you are not to be interrupted unless there is important reason.
+5. Make Sure Your Work Time is Respected—During the blocks of time you have allocated to work, you are not to be interrupted unless there is an important reason.
 Of course, there will be exceptions when either your spouse or kids need to talk to you about something, but you must make those times the exceptions and not the norm.

 6. Don’t Conduct Business During Family Time—This means not doing ANYTHING work related during family time.
-I respect and value my family time and therefore I rarely schedule calls or appointments during this time.
+I respect and value my family time and, therefore, I rarely schedule calls or appointments during this time.
 My phone seldom rings during family time because everyone knows when I am with my family, I don’t answer my phone or respond to messages.
 I’ve set boundaries and people I associate with on a regular basis respect those boundaries.